MicrosoftDocs/azure-docs/articles/service-fabric/service-fabric-view-entities-aggregated-health.md

 ## Get deployed service package health
 This returns the health of a deployed service package entity.
 Input:

-- [Required] The application name (URI), node name (string) and service manifest name (string) that identify the deployed service package.
+- [Required] The application name (URI), node name (string), and service manifest name (string) that identify the deployed service package.

 - [Optional] The application health policy used to override the application manifest policy.

-- [Optional] Filters that return events only with certain health states (for example, errors only, or both warnings or errors).
+- [Optional] Filters for events, nodes, and applications that specify which entries are of interest and should be returned in the result (for example, errors only, or both warnings and errors).
+Note that all events, nodes, and applications are used to evaluate the entity aggregated health, regardless of the filter.

 ### API
 To get the health of a deployed service package through the API, create a FabricClient and call the **GetDeployedServicePackageHealthAsync** method on its HealthManager.